prasannasPitch/Projects_Self_Driving_Car/Localization_Particle_filter/README.md

 std::find_if(landmarks_MapCord.begin(), landmarks_MapCord.end(), [observation_Object](LandmarkObs const& landmarks_object){ return landmarks_object.id == observation_Object.id; });

 <p align="justify">
 In this code above, a lambda function is written inline to check the ids.
 Conventional way is to use a seperate function outside the main function and control has to shift from main to other function each time the calls are invoked.
-Also, my implementing a complex algorithm can involve in multiple smaller steps and in that situation, wrapping functionalities into smaller lambda functions makes the effect code refactoring and easy to maintain.
+Also, by implementing a complex algorithm can involve in multiple smaller steps and in that situation, wrapping functionalities into smaller lambda functions makes the effect code refactoring and easy to maintain.